ghanta1996/cv-tools/README.md

 ## Default CV Generation

-Running the script without any options will generate the CV using the default configuration (`cv.yaml`) and publication data (`publications.bib`) located in the `config` directory.
+Running the script without any options will generate the CV using the default configuration (`cv.yaml`) located in the `config` directory.

 ```bash
 $ ./run.sh